fall1n7/vsd_hdp/README.md

  Introduction to Verilog RTL Design and Synthesis.

  + Brief introduction about on what is a simulator, Design, Verification Environment(Testbench) and Synthesis process.

     * The Design and the Testbench are the inputs to a Simulator(iverilog) which gives the output as a value change dump file(VCD) which is then read gtkwave to see the waveform and verify the functionality of the design.
+    * The Design and the .lib are the inputs to the synthesizer(Yosys) which gives the output as netlist.
+The netlist is then compared with the testbench using iverilog to verify the functionality of the generated netlist.
+    *